Docs · API & data

 When you import or improve catalogue data, most of these fields belong at master level.
 See Good data practices and GTIN check & categories for preparation and validation workflows.

-The Site level marks a physical building or location—a factory, depot, hospital estate, or other place where the same master product may appear with site-specific context.
+The Customer Site level marks a physical building or location—a factory, depot, hospital estate, or other place where the same Master Product may appear with site-specific context.
 In the portal UI this tier is sometimes labelled Customer (for example in Edit Site Details).

-The lowest level is labelled Device or Store Room in the portal—both refer to a warehouse or stock location within a Site.
-This is where teams often enter local terms (nicknames, legacy codes, bin labels) to match how people talk on the floor, without overwriting the master SKU or GTIN.
+The lowest level is labelled Device or Storeroom in the portal—both refer to a warehouse or stock location within a Customer Site.
+You can store a Device SKU, description, and local terms (nicknames, legacy codes, bin labels) while retaining a direct link to the Customer Site record, without overwriting the master PartLogic SKU or GTIN.

 How records link together

-Think of the hierarchy as a tree anchored on one master row:
+Think of the hierarchy as a tree anchored on one Master Product:

-└── Device — Central storesExample: one master line for a bearing with a fixed GTIN and PartLogic SKU.
-Factory A's main warehouse might use local code BRG-12A; Factory B's stores might use STORES/4421.
-Both devices still point at the same master record, so reporting and integrations see one product identity.
+└── Device / Storeroom — Central storesExample: one Master Product for a bearing with a fixed GTIN and PartLogic SKU.
+Factory A's main warehouse might use Device SKU BRG-12A; Factory B's stores might use STORES/4421.
+Both devices still point at the same Master Product (via their Customer Site), so reporting and integrations see one product identity.

 Local aliases vs master fields